So what is coliving? More importantly, will you like it? This article will help you decide if it’s for you.

 Actually you can: there is a form of housing that typically involves home ownership, with all the expected benefits — AND an “intentional community,” along with as much involvement as you want, e.g. shared meals and other activities.
 It’s known as “cohousing” and it’s becoming more popular.

-For more information, check out the Cohousing Association of the United States.
+For more information, check out my Cohousing Guide.

 Would I give coliving a try?